yannmeier/Bioreactor_v4/README.md

 There are already a few external extra modules:
 - LCD SPI slave board on ATmega32u4
 - pH & Conductommetry regulation I2C slave, also works as a stand alone (in development phase)
-- gas flux and mix control with analogic valves, also works as a stand alone (in development phase)$
+- gas flux and mix control with analogic valves, also works as a stand alone (in development phase)

 References:
 -https://www.arduino.cc/en/Main/ArduinoBoardLeonardo